Welcome To Freeride

 IF YOU ARE AN FWQ ADULT ATHLETE...

 If you are new to Freeride, you’ll need to earn points to establish a ranking on the FWQ Global Seed List.
-Invitations to FWQ 2*, 3* and 4* events in region two are dictated by your Global Seed List ranking.
+Invitations to FWQ 2*, 3* and 4* events in Region 2 are dictated by your Global Seed List ranking, sometimes refered to as your 52-week ranking.
 Registration priority is given to ranked athletes in the order in which they are ranked.
 Once the ranked athletes who have applied either accept or decline, invitations to unranked riders are extended in the order in which they have registered.
-Earn points while competing, perform well, and your 3 best scores in a 365 day period will be used to calculate your seed ranking.
+Earn points while competing, and your 3 best scores in a 365 day period will be used to calculate your seed ranking.
 In Region 2, 6 top tier athletes will receive an invitation to compete as an athlete on the Freeride World Tour for a shot at earning the Freeride World Tour Championship title.

 For more information on rankings and registration, please see the Region 2 FWQ Handbook.